Plano, Texas: Chinese Americans

-Along with Houston, Plano has one of Texas's two major concentrations of Chinese Americans.
+Along with Houston and Sugar Land, Plano has one of Texas's major concentrations of Chinese Americans.
 According to the 2010 U.S. census, there were 14,500 ethnic Chinese in Plano.
 Of cities with 250,000 or more residents, Plano has the sixth-largest percentage of ethnic Chinese, making up 5.2% of the city's population.
 Charlie Yue, the executive vice president of the Association of Chinese Professionals, estimated that about 30,000 Plano residents are Chinese and that many "don't participate in government activities, like the census".

 Chinese professionals began to settle Plano by 1991.
 As of 2011, DFW's Chinese restaurants catering to ethnic Chinese are mainly in Plano and Richardson.
 Most of the DFW-area Chinese cultural organizations are headquartered in Plano and Richardson.
 Plano has six Chinese churches and supermarkets, including 99 Ranch Market and zTao Marketplace.

 Economy

 Top employers

-According to the Plano Economic Development 2017 Leading Employers Report, Plano's top 10 employers were:
+According to the 2025 Corporate Regional Headquarters Report, Plano's top 10 employers were:

 About 80% of Plano's visitors are business travelers, due to its close proximity to Dallas and the many corporations headquartered in Plano.
 The city also has a convention center owned and operated by the city.
 Plano has made a concerted effort to draw retail to its downtown area and the Legacy West in an effort to boost sales tax returns.
 It has two malls, The Shops at Willow Bend and The Shops at Legacy.
 Collin Creek Mall closed in 2019.
 There is an area that has apartments, shops, and restaurants constructed with the New Urbanism philosophy.
 An experimental luxury Walmart Supercenter is at Park Boulevard and the Dallas North Tollway.